 This course is designed to introduce students to digital media skills and the Apple Operating System.
+Three hours lecture per week.
+Credit, three semester hours.

 MUS 1423 Survey of Popular Music

 Advanced listening course, designed to acquaint the Music Industry major with a broad overview of popular musical styles and repertoire from the beginnings of American Popular Music to the present.
 Three lecture hours per week.
 Credit, three semester hours.